Overview

 Fit the longitudinal model with

 fit_longitudinal, specifyingmethod = "lme4", and theformulaas it would be passed tolme4::lmer().
-One also needs to specify a vector oflandmarksand a vector of dynamic covariates,dynamic_covariates = c("dose").Make predictions with
+One also needs to specify a vector oflandmarksand a vector of dynamic covariates,dynamic_covariates = c("CD4").Make predictions with

 predict_longitudinal, specifyingmethod = "lme4".Fit the survival submodel with

-fit_survival, like in the baseline model section, but specifying the vector of dynamic covariates,dynamic_covariates = c("dose").Make predictions with the survival submodel, like in the baseline model section.
+fit_survival, like in the baseline model section, but specifying the vector of dynamic covariates,dynamic_covariates = c("CD4").Make predictions with the survival submodel, like in the baseline model section.

 landmarking_object <- landmarking_object |>